 - Participating in activities to reduce stress and improve mental health

-Taking time to focus on self-care is especially important during flu season.
+Taking time to focus on self-care is especially important during flu season as well.

 Wash your hands

 A good hand scrub involves getting your hands wet, lathering and scrubbing with soap for 20 seconds, rinsing hands clean, and drying them with a towel or air dryer.
 If soap and water aren’t available, use an alcohol-based hand sanitizer.
-Be sure to wash your hands before and after eating, after using the restroom, after sneezing and after taking care of a child or animal.
+Be sure to wash your hands before and after eating, after using the restroom, after sneezing or coughing and after arriving home after running errands.

 Germs are often spread when someone touches germs and then touches their face.
 Some of these surfaces we touch daily can stay contaminated for a good 24 hours, according to Dr. Simpson.
-Making an effort to not touch your face, especially your eyes, nose and mouth, will help keep the flu germs away.
+Making an effort to not touch your face, especially your eyes, nose and mouth, with dirty hands will also help keep germs away.